Rmukana/susanawo/README.md

 **[IMPORTANT] Please unzip this folder first!**

 *Note: After downloading, open Blender 3.3+, go to Preferences -> Add-ons -> Install, and select this ZIP file to instantly activate the official baseline system.*
+SUSANOO
+Next-Generation Blender Add-on

+Formerly developed under the name SuRiZa, this project has now entered a new development phase under the name SUSANOO.

 <details>